The Ultimate LinkedIn Posting Guide for 2026

 The algorithm rewards authentic expertise.
 It reads your profile.
 It evaluates whether your content matches your professional background.
 It assesses whether comments are genuine.
 AI-generated formulaic content gets 47% less reach.
 Generic corporate posts from brand pages reach 1-2% of the feed.

 What does get rewarded?
 Real people sharing real expertise in their own voice.
 Directors.
 Technical leads.
 Subject matter experts.
 The people who actually know the work and can talk about it with authority and personality.
+It's exactly the approach we build for clients through our LinkedIn marketing for technical SMEs service - turning the experts you already have into your distribution engine.

 That doesn't mean every director needs to become a full-time content creator.
 What it means is this: